cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Area value of 4, 8, or 12 in the Expertise Area governing the Specialization.

-For some Problems you need a certain Level in a specialization.
 Each specialization level gives you a +2 bonus on applicable tasks.
 The final arbiter of this is the Suit.

+For some Problems you need a certain Level in a specialization as the tasks are so specialized that a character with basic training simply can not cope with the task.
+Each Expertise Area Level features a few specializations, but the players may invent some on their own.

 #### Custom Specializations